eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/usage.rst

 2. Define the number of iterations per execution.

 3. Set the percentage of dataset to distribute in each execution.

+4. Specify the target class when the classification is binary( this is the case when standard datasets are used).

+5. Optionally, an atomization file can be uploaded to the system, allowing to start the training process with a pre-trained model.

 4. Click on the ``Train`` button in the *AML Training Launcher* to initiate the training process.